tardisfromtornspace/Bridge-Commander/Documentation/CharasAndromedaReadme.txt

 This mod is a modification on an older mod I could not remember.
 The older mod had mostly normal technologies, moved by warp drive and had an energy shield.
 This change intends to make it more canon
 == Changelog ==
+1.1.6 - Fixes:
+   * Updated Andromeda's ship file so holes are less pronounced, updated armour and hull regeneration to be a bit more realistic, re-updated torpedoes and "shields" to reflect this and fixing a bug.
 1.1.5 - Misc. changes & Potential Bug Fixing:
    * Updated Simulated Point Defense so one of its configurations works regardless of MissionLib custom settings.
 1.1.4 - Misc. changes & Bug Fixing: